SansBasnet/Implementation-of-Neural-Network/README.md

 # Implementation-of-Neural-Network
-Implementing Neural Network on Irish data
+Implementing Neural Network on Irish dataset

-On Irish dataset (uploaded on Irish folder here), this algorithm evalutes accuracy, Mean Squared Error (MSE), Cross-entropy and log-likelihood.
-After that, the function returns those five results (correctcount, accuracy, MSE, Cross-entropy and log-likelihood) in a list.
+On Irish dataset (uploaded on Irish folder here), this algorithm evalutes: accuracy, Mean Squared Error (MSE), Crossentropy and log-likelihood.
+Followed by that, the function returns those five results that are correctcount, accuracy, MSE, Crossentropy and Loglikelihood in a list.

 ![](images/IRISH.png)